-The Eumelanin Human Skin Colour scale, meanwhile, is based on the amount of eumelanin (a type of melanin) in a person’s skin .
+The Eumelanin Human Skin Colour scale, meanwhile, is based on the amount of eumelanin (a type of melanin) in a person’s natural skin color .
 This makes it easier to quantify and measure without a visual comparison aid.
 This may allow SMP technicians to create a pigment colour that’s better suited to your skin tone.

 Black pigments can end up having a blue-grey tint to them after a few months or years .
 Some pigments can also react with UV light, causing the colour to change over time.

-Fortunately it’s relatively easy to avoid this potential scalp micropigmentation regret.
+Fortunately, it’s relatively easy to avoid this potential scalp micropigmentation regret.

 “My biggest regret was actually not coming in earlier and getting it done.
 I’m super excited about the results.”

 For some people with hair loss, SMP is the perfect solution.
 As this SMP patient explains, it works well if you’re used to being bald:

-But for those who want more styling options, or prefer to wear their hair long, a hair transplant is a better option.
+Those who want more styling options, or prefer to wear their hair long, a hair transplant is a better option.
 Follicular unit extraction and strip surgery create genuine hair density, rather than just the illusion.
 So it may be a better investment in your appearance.

 Other people have both.
 An SMP hair transplant creates the illusion of density while you wait for your new grafts to grow in.
-So it’s becoming more common for patients to have both.
-But if this seems like overkill, it’s important to make the right choice from the start, so you can save money and restore your hair as quickly and efficiently as possible.
+So it’s becoming more common for patients to have both of these male hair loss treatments.

 Book a free consultation at the Wimpole Clinic to get all the free, impartial hair restoration advice you need.